 – Reusable water bottle: Water in Crete tastes quite good.
 For instance, if you hike Samaria gorge you will notice that nobody carries more than just one bottle.
 Yes, because even if the hike can take up to six hours, everybody refills their bottles in the natural springs of the White Mountains.
 Having a refillable water bottle is always a good idea when you’re on the road even if you don’t plan to cross Samaria.
 If you’re shopping for a new bottle, go for one that has a large capacity and that keeps liquids cold for long.

-I always carry also: Sunglasses, mint, cereal bars, extra jumper or light sweater, a hat, and sometimes a travel pillow too.
+Other things that I also carry with me are sunglasses, mints, cereal bars, an extra jumper or light sweater, a hat, and sometimes a travel pillow too.

 Prepare a comfort toiletry bag with the following essentials

 – Antiseptic gel: Hand sanitizer is another necessary item to carry with you.
 Washing your hands isn’t always possible on the road.
 Also, add a face mask to this safety kit… well, you know why!